finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **get_fee_properties**
 > FeeProperties get_fee_properties(scope, code, fee_code, effective_at=effective_at, as_at=as_at)

-[EXPERIMENTAL] GetFeeProperties: Get Fee properties.
+[EARLY ACCESS] GetFeeProperties: Get Fee properties.

 Get all the properties of a single fee.